 - Prof. Dr. Gerhard Wellein, RRZE, FAU Erlangen-Nürnberg

 - Ayesha Afzal, M. Sc., RRZE, FAU Erlangen-Nürnberg

 - Parallel Programming of High Performance Systems, yearly course, alternating between LRZ Garching and RRZE

-PRACE Course: Advanced Topics in High Performance Computing, yearly couse at LRZ Garching
+PRACE Course: Advanced Topics in High Performance Computing, yearly course at LRZ Garching

 Supported KONWIHR projects

 - PEigFex: Highly parallel calculation of many internal and closely adjacent eigenvalues of fermionic and highly excited excitonic systems

 - Integration of efficient compute kernels for phase field models into the waLBerla simulation framework using code generation and performance engineering techniques

 - Efficient simulation experiments for parameter optimization of memory-intensive computer-linguistic learning methods